 How does Chinese Medicine look after women’s health?

-Chinese medicine gynaecology offers solutions when there is no identifiable ‘organic’ disease.
-We use herbs and acupuncture to regulate periods that are too heavy or too light, come with debilitating pain, or are accompanied by back pain, headaches, or distressingly severe mood changes.
+Chinese medicine gynaecology offers solutions when there is no identifiable ‘organic’ disease, and when women stop taking the pill and start having periods that aren’t made normal by it.
+We use herbs and acupuncture for periods that are too heavy or too light, come with debilitating pain, or are accompanied by back pain, headaches, or distressingly severe mood changes.
+We help women conceive, and we help women experiencing the change when they become unable to.
 We take particular care of women who have just had a child: we help them recover from the effort of growing a little human, help them with feeding, and give support during a time that is not always the filtered happiness of the Insta feed.

 There’s a bit more about Chinese Medicine gynaecology here by my mentor, Steven Clavey.
 He also shows some research covering its treatment of infertility, gynaecological pain, endometriosis, and menopausal symptoms